 The newly established MFID data product has been an enormously valuable addition to the monitoring of the Greenland ice sheet.
 The monthly update has allowed the near real time assessment of ice sheet evolution in addition to SMB monitoring calculated using weather output.
-Significant results reported by among others (Mankoff et al., 2019) show that although the contribution of fast-flowing ice (see Figure 17 below) have remained high, the relative contribution of different basins has changed.
-The monthly sampling of the CCI MFID product also supplements the monthly basin-scale CCI GMB data.
+Significant results reported by among others (Mankoff et al., 2019) show that although the contribution of fast-flowing ice (see Figure 20 below) has remained high, the relative contribution of different basins has changed.